ferrufinob/ferrufinob.github.io/_posts/2021-02-08-mod_3_project.markdown

 ```

 I got stuck in the create action for 2 days, I had to figure out how to not only associate the review with the chocolate but also to be able to carry over that chocolate_id to the create function and also assign that review to a user as well as be able to render my two instance variable if it got rendered new again without loosing the chocolate_id.
 I had to find the chocolate and build the review to set that active record association, lastly assign that review a user.
-It helped that my create method had a chocolate and a reviw variable so loosing the chocolate_id was no longer a problem.
+It helped that my create method had a chocolate and a reviw variable so losing the chocolate_id was no longer a problem.

 ```
 def create